msande231/msande231.github.io/index.markdown

 ## Course Description

-With a vast amount of information now collected on our online and offline actions — from what we buy, to where we travel, to who we interact with — we have an unprecedented opportunity to study complex social systems.
-This opportunity, however, comes with scientific, engineering, and ethical challenges.
-In this hands-on course, we develop ideas from computer science and statistics to address problems in sociology, economics, political science, and beyond.
-We cover techniques for collecting and parsing data, methods for large-scale machine learning, and principles for effectively communicating results.
+With a vast amount of data now collected on our online and offline actions -- from what we buy, to where we travel, to who we interact with -- we have an unprecedented opportunity to study traditional social systems with novel precision and detail, as well the emerging challenges of studying modern social systems infused with learning algorithms.
+In this hands-on course, we first develop ideas from computer science and statistics to address problems in sociology, economics, political science.
+Beyond that, we place a particular emphasis on the study of algorithm-in-the-loop social systems.
 To see how these techniques are applied in practice, we discuss recent research findings in a variety of areas.

-Prerequisites: An introductory course in applied statistics, and experience coding in Python.
+Prerequisites: introductory course in applied statistics and experience coding in Python.

 ## Instructors
 Johan Ugander ([email](mailto:jugander@stanford.edu))